 Contemporary Music Center (CMC)

 Young musicians and aspiring music industry executives have the opportunity to learn more about a career in popular music through the CMC.
 Alongside faculty, artists-in-residence, and visiting music industry professionals, students are encouraged to explore the integration of their Christian faith and love of music in the marketplace.
 In addition to seminars and lectures, great attention is given to the creation and marketing of original music.
-CMC offers two tracks: the artist track, in which students create a portfolio of original songs, and the executive track, in which students work with artists in career direction and management, contract negotiations, budgeting, and creating marketing and sales plans.
+CMC offers three tracks: the artist track, in which students create a portfolio of original songs; the business track, in which students work with artists in career direction and management, contract negotiations, budgeting, and creating marketing and sales plans; and the technical track, which allows students to pursue training in audio engineering and studio recording.
 The CMC is located in Nashville, Tennessee.
 Students enroll in 16 semester hours of credit.